Marc-AnthonyG/Marc-AnthonyG/README.md

 - Infrastructure as Code

-- SOLID principal and Clean code
+- SOLID principles and Clean code

 - WEB